There are a lot of design guides that structural engineers use that are available on the world wide web.

 I’m pretty sure I had to buy this manual on reinforced concrete design when it was first released.
 It refers to the retired version of the AS3600, but this manual will give you a fantastic head start in the world of structural concrete design.

-One last point: the manual quite properly points out that structural member should never be designed in isolation.
+One last point: the manual quite properly points out that structural members should never be designed in isolation.
 Concrete structures act how they have been reinforced and built – not necessarily how you design them – so take into account how the individual members work together to transfer loads (shear/tension/bending/torsion) and ensure your structure is designed to suit.

 Finally, don’t explicitly trust computer programs for your concrete design.
 BS in = BS out. ie computers aren’t smart enough to know that you’ve input a mistake and will process that wrong information just as thoroughly as correct information.
 Ensure you know the answer before you ask the question.
 That’s what this manual is good for.